8 Best Things to Do in Reykjavik on a Budget

 If you are traveling on a budget, I would recommend staying out of restaurants.
 Sorry, but seriously, there are so many great things to do in Reykjavik and Iceland!

-The cheapest supermarket in the country is called Bonus and it has a wide range of food and produce.
+The country’s cheapest supermarket is Bonus, which has a wide range of food and produce.

 PRO TIP: Moreover, if you’re looking for a quick fix, you can get a hotdog at a gas station; they’re usually super cheap and it’s quite a popular meal for travelers on a budget!